sweatersjpg/NENES/README.md

 pbtn(n, [player])
 ```

-Exactly the same as btn() but it uses the user input from the previous frame
+Exactly the same as btn() but it uses the user input from the previous frame.

 Its usefull for toggles

 ## 6. palset() & palget()